Hierarchical Clustering of Dissimilarity Analysis Data Frames

 )

-#hierarchical clustering with a given number of clusters
+#automated number of clusters

 distantia_clust <- distantia_cluster_hclust(